batu92k/STM32L031_Nucleo_Examples/README.md

 - This repository includes example KEIL projects for STM32L031 Nucleo board
 - Low Level Drivers (LL) is used in the applications of this repository, instead of HAL (Hardware Abstraction Layer) Drivers
+- All of the device drivers used in the applications are placed in the "DRIVERS" folder
+- Information about drivers, reference manual, datasheet and the project options for KEIL IDE are placed in the "Documents" folder

 ### Exapmle Projects